 Marilyn Kay Hale-Wakolee

 MAYETTA, KS – “Num-weh-t’mok” Marilyn Kay Hale Wakolee, age 79, of Mayetta, KS passed away peacefully with her family by her side on Tuesday, March 12, 2019, at the University of Kansas Medical Center in Kansas City, KS.
-She was born November 7, 1939, on the Prairie Band Potawatomi Reservation, Mayetta, KS the daughter of the late Jess Sr. and Alfreida (Williams) Hale.
+She was born November 7, 1939, on the Prairie Band Potawatomi Common Land, Mayetta, KS the daughter of the late Jess Sr. and Alfreida (Williams) Hale.

 Marilyn attended Haskell Indian Institute from August of 1953 and graduated in 1957.
 She was a Haskell Cheerleader, member of the Haskell Indian Yearbook Leader and attended many out of state Alumni Reunions.
 She later graduated from the Clark Business School in Topeka, KS in 1972.

 Marilyn worked at the Topeka Capital-Journal newspaper in Topeka for over 30 years as a full-time Pioneer Journeyman.
 She was active in the PBPN community, a long-time member of the PBPN enrollment committee, enjoyed bowling, attending powwows and danced her style.
 She was an advocate for important issues and took pride in helping others.